ratilicus/x4/README.md

 - searching for base templates
 - add proper error handling and validation
 - add proper logging (partially implemented)
-- add complete unit test set (full coverage on main scripts)
+- add complete unit test set (full coverage on main scripts already implemented)
+- test setting up and using these mod scripts in Windows 10 (in Win 10 ubuntu integration, scripts should work if setup correctly, setup.sh will probably not be able to find X4 dir as is)
 - add integration tests
 - add exporting of models (currently experimental xmf2obj.py)
 - add importing of models
     - this might be limited to reshaping exported models without adding or removing vertices/faces/etc, (otherwise there might be issues with texture mapping, etc.)
     - even with this no new vertices/faces/etc limitation there is a big problem that most models consist of 4 separate model files (collision model, 3 level of detail models).
 So applying reshaping of a model would either require applying the exact same changes to 4 different files.
 Or having an algorithm that would apply the changes from one model to the rest of them.
 The different level of detail files by their nature don't have the same vertices (so that would be very difficult).

 ###### Development setup

-Written and tested in the following environment OS:Written on Ubuntu 16.04
+Written and tested in the following environment
+- OS:Written on Ubuntu 16.04
-PWD: ~/x4
+- PWD: ~/x4
-GAME DIR ~/.steam/.local/share/Steam/steamapps/common/X4 Foundations PYTHON3 VERSION: 3.5.2 (this can run most of the scripts) PYTHON3 VERSION: 3.6+ (required for the xmf2obj.py script)
+- GAME DIR ~/.steam/.local/share/Steam/steamapps/common/X4 Foundations
+- PYTHON3 VERSION: 3.5.2 (this can run most of the scripts)
+- PYTHON3 VERSION: 3.6+ (required for the xmf2obj.py script)

 ###### Installation